Battle of Chegem

 The Battle of Chegem was a significant engagement during the Kabardian Uprising of 1804, part of the broader Russo-Caucasian War.
-It took place on May 9, 1804, between the forces of the Russian Empire and a coalition of Kabardians, Chegemians, Balkars, Karachays, and Ossetians.
-The battle was part of an anti-colonial rebellion aimed at resisting Russian expansion into Kabarda and the construction of Kislovodsk fortress.
+It took place on May 9, 1804, between the forces of the Russian Empire and a coalition of Kabardians, Karachay-Balkars from Chegem, and Ossetians.
+The battle was part of an anti-colonial rebellion aimed at resisting Russian expansion into Kabardia and the construction of Kislovodsk fortress.

 Background

 In early 1804, tensions escalated between the Russian Empire and the North Caucasian peoples, particularly the Kabardians, due to Russian military expansion and the construction of Kislovodsk fortress.
 The Kabardian aristocracy, led by Adil-Giray Atazhukin and Efendi Ishak Abukov, initiated a widespread rebellion.
 Their demands included the removal of Russian military posts and the cessation of Cossack settlements in Kabardian lands.

 By May, the rebellion had gained widespread support among Kabardians, Balkars, Karachays, and Ossetians.
+The Kabardians were also supported by the Chechens and Ingush.
 After an initial defeat near the Baksan River, the outgunned rebels retreated to the Chegem region and called for reinforcements.
 The Russian commander Lieutenant General Ivan Glazenap responded by launching a major offensive, leading to the decisive Battle of Chegem on May 9, 1804.